-Hearing Date Subject Contact October 17, 2019 Conditional Use Permit and Special Permit Keenan Hilton
+Hearing Date Subject Contact January 9, 2020 Conditional Use Permit and Special Permit Keenan Hilton

-Project Description: A Conditional Use Permit for an existing 14,247 square feet (sf) of mixed light cannabis cultivation and a Special Permit for activity within the Streamside Management Area (SMA) of the Mattole River.
+Project Description: A Conditional Use Permit for an existing 12,600 square feet (sf) of mixed light cannabis cultivation and ancillary propagation and a Special Permit for activity within the Streamside Management Area (SMA) of the Mattole River.
 Cultivation activities extend from February to November with a maximum of three cultivation cycles occurring using light deprivation techniques.
-Clones are provided by an offsite, licensed commercial nursery.
 The applicant estimates 290,000 gallons of water would be required to meet operational needs.
 Water for irrigation is sourced from a point of diversion on the Mattole River and a rainwater catchment pond.
 Total water storage capacity is 561,000 gallons with the pond providing up to 400,000 gallons and hard tanks providing 161,000 gallons.
 Drying and curing would occur on-site in 2,400 square foot drying facility and further processing would occur at a licensed 3rd party facility.
 There would be a maximum of four employees during peak operations.
 Electricity to the site is provided by generators.